Fighting Like Cats and Dogs

 Should Employers Consider This?

 There have even been studies to compare different breeds and what employers should expect from job candidates, based upon the findings.
 Indeed, there may be truth to this study, but what about those of us that prefer other types of pets or truly don’t have a preference?
-I would be happy with any type of furry friend.
-What would that say about me in an interview?
+Some of us would be happy with any type of furry friend.
+What would that say in an interview?
 I used to have chinchillas; so would employers see me as being unique, or just plain strange?!